grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I hope we didn't fuckin' forget anything."
 Bastian said.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "I'd rather leave some stuff behind than be sucked onto a fuckin' slip when whoever fired that torpedo arrives here."
 Said Percy.

 Gregory's voice came over the ship PA.
 "Hemi, the cargo hatch is sealed and flooded.
 You can let go the docking clamps whenever you're ready.
 Cassandra and I will head towards the sonar compartment."

 Percy could hear Hemi's voice take on a soft professional tone as he got on the ship-to-ship radio and notified the docking control office they intended to depart.

 A minute later Owen appeared.
-He took a rag from a hook on the wall and wiped his hand that were blackened with grease.
+He took a rag from a hook on the wall and wiped his hands that were blackened with grease.

 Percy motioned him up the ladder.
 "I think Hemi wants you in one of the control seats.
-We gotta get out of here.
+We gotta get the fuck outta here.
 Is Chips ready to go down there?"

-"Well, she's got all the high-pressure lines off one of the diesels to check and clean 'em." he answered her as they were both climbing into the control room.
-"She's not going to be thrilled about finishing that while the boat is moving.
+"Well, she's got all the fuckin' compressed air lines off one of the diesels to check and clean 'em."
+He answered her as they were both climbing into the control room.
+"She's not going to be thrilled about finishing that job up while the boat is moving.
 And she cursed Hemi up and down the meridian for requesting me up here."

+[//]: # (The compressed-air lines are used to turn the diesels over when starting the engines.)

 "That's a minor job, she can handle it on her own.
 And we'll be running on batteries for quite a while, so she can take her time getting that diesel to start again."

 "Owen, I need you up here in the throttle seat."
 Hemi said when they were standing in the control room.

-Gregory arrived a few moments later and Hemi moved him into the other control seat.
+Gregory arrived a few moments later and Hemi gestured him into the other control seat.

 "No problem with the dock crew getting the hatch sealed?"
 Hemi asked Gregory.